-- Drive at a speed of at least 80 km/h >>> ▲ - Completely remove your foot from the accelerator pedal for a few seconds to let the vehicle roll with the gear engaged. - Repeat this procedure (accelerate and let roll) until the control lamp turns off.
+- Drive at a speed of at least 80 km/h >>> ▲ - Completely remove your foot from the accelerator pedal for a few seconds to let the vehicle roll with the gear engaged. - Consider the legal speed limits as well as the recommended gears. - Repeat this procedure (accelerate and let roll) until the control lamp turns off.